Prosector: Occupational risks

 Generally, the risks to prosectors are low.
 Cadavers used for teaching purposes are embalmed before they are encountered by a prosector and students.
-Embalming fluid usually contains formaldehyde, phenol, Dettol, and glycerine which disinfect and kill pathogens within the cadaver.
+Embalming fluid usually contains formaldehyde, phenol and glycerine which disinfect and kill pathogens within the cadaver.
 With exposure to embalming fluid, tissues and bodily fluids, such as blood, become fixed.
-Prosectors and students working with embalmed cadavers must always wear protective gloves, but that is more for protection against the harsh chemicals used in embalming, such as formaldehyde and Dettol, which can cause moderate to severe skin irritation.
+Prosectors and students working with embalmed cadavers must always wear protective gloves, but that is more for protection against the harsh chemicals used in embalming, such as formaldehyde, which can cause moderate to severe skin irritation.

 Further to the protection that embalming provides against disease, educational institutions take great care in screening the cadavers accepted into their body donation programs.
 Cadavers are not accepted if they have a medical history of infectious disease such as tuberculosis and HIV/AIDS.

 Prosectors for autopsies of diseased cadavers may run a high risk of suffering from health problems when caution is not used, because cadavers are not fixed when being dissected for autopsy.
 At least two diseases are named after prosectors: